-The project will be comprised of a series of creative workshops, responsive risograph publications, oral histories and three exhibitions taking place at The Whitworth, Manchester Central Library and The University of Manchester.
+Before COVID-19, the programme was going to include a series of creative workshops, responsive risograph publications, oral histories and three exhibitions taking place at The Whitworth, Manchester Central Library and The University of Manchester.
 We were also working alongside creative students in Manchester to explore creative distribution and activism techniques in raising awareness of these individual stories.